Institutional Administration Dashboard Basics

 Download the MARC records for BioOne Complete, and integrate them into your institution's discovery system.

-To add an IP address, remove an IP address, or view a list of IP addresses currently associated with your institution, log into your account and visit the institutional administration dashboard.
+To add, remove, or view IP addresses currently associated with your institution, log into your account and visit the institutional administration dashboard.
 Select the Institutional Account Details tab, and scroll down to the IP Addresses subheading.

 Select Edit to view the IP addresses currently associated wtih your institution.